Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 She dipped thin slices of pork into the broth with chopsticks, letting them swirl before lifting them out.<br>
 “Ah—sorry.
 I meant my approach to modeling emotion.”<br>
 Akira mixed shredded cabbage, lettuce, and arugula with a pair of tongs as he spoke.<br>
-“If we can combine more types of quantifiable data, then maybe we can model how emotions shift over time.In fact,... the more ambiguous people <span class="uk-text-emphasis">think</span> emotions are, the more likely there's some underlying pattern.”<br>
+“If we can combine more types of quantifiable data, then maybe we can model how emotions shift over time.In fact,... the more ambiguous people <span class="uk-text-emphasis uk-text-bold">think</span> emotions are, the more likely there's some underlying pattern.”<br>
 He paused, then added, “That’s the idea, anyway...”<br>
 “Patterns, huh...
 So it all starts with theory, after all.”<br>
 Emiko transferred the blanched meat into ice water to cool.<br>
 “Put this on the salad, will you?”<br>
-She laid the drained pork on paper towels and pulled a jar of homemade dressing from the fridge.br> “Well, yeah.
+She laid the drained pork on paper towels and pulled a jar of homemade dressing from the fridge.<br>
+“Well, yeah.
 Everything starts with a theory.
 Then—wait, did you say something?”<br>
 Akira looked up mid-mix, confused.<br>
 “This pork here—” she gestured toward the meat, then shifted her gaze to the salad still in his hands.<br>
-“Goes <span class="uk-text-emphasis">on</span> that salad you’ve been mixing non-stop.”br> She picked up a bowl of halved cherry tomatoes and handed it to him.<br>
+“Goes <span class="uk-text-emphasis uk-text-bold">on</span> that salad you’ve been mixing non-stop.”<br>
+She picked up a bowl of halved cherry tomatoes and handed it to him.<br>
 “And these too.”<br>
 Akira took the bowl instinctively.<br>